hermanyuen/uwc-cpp/README-Copy.md

-# :wave: The Basics of GitHub - Herman Yuen
+# :wave: The Basics of GitHub - HY

 ## 🤓 Course overview and learning outcomes